gschloegel/Course_Fallstudie_scRNA-Seq-with-Seurat/fallstudie.md

 ## Discussion

-We want to note, that we we focused on the workflow and not on the data interpretation.
+We want to note, that we focused on the workflow and not on the data interpretation.
 To get more information we should combine our results with biological information about the sample.

 It is possible to reproduce the tutorial and use the method on a different dataset.
 While it worked well there are some options to make it easier.
 First the form of a notebook makes it difficult to see where parameters are set and manual interventions are necessary.
 It is hard to make changes without checking the whole code.
 In our opinion it would be easier to write the code in functions or methods and use all variables as function parameters.
 Notebooks are suited for presentation but are limited for simply reusable code.